-On a journey to explore Africa’s top landmarks and monuments, your clients will feel as though they’re visiting two different continents.
-Northern Africa is known for its vibrant cultures and historical landmarks, while the southern region astounds visitors with unique animals and breathtaking natural landscapes.
-In this travel guide, Sky Bird Travel & Tours lists the top African landmarks you can add to your client’s upcoming vacation itinerary!
+The southern region astounds visitors with unique animals and breathtaking natural landscapes.
+To add to the experience, people living here are really welcoming and friendly.
+Sky Bird Travel & Tours lists the top African landmarks you can add to your client’s upcoming vacation plans!

 Best Time To Visit Africa’s Top Landmarks

 The ideal season to visit Africa depends on the tourist attractions you want to explore.
 May to October are the preferred months to tour the lush valleys of East and South Africa.
 The desert’s winters are cold and the summers are torrid in the north; spring and autumn are far more pleasant.
 The Wildebeest Migration happens from June to early September, and gorillas are spotted in Uganda and Rwanda year-round.

 Avenue of Baobabs — Madagascar

 Tourists treasure the island of Menabe as the picture-perfect African getaway.
 In eastern Madagascar, a magnificent group of Baobab trees has been bordering this road for more than 2,800 years.
 These species are native to African countries and cannot be found anywhere else.